 In that event, your child likely will need to be at least 13 years old before receiving a card.

-Unfortunately, these accounts might not come with the custom spending controls, parental oversight, or feature-filled mobile apps provided by many new debit cards for kids.
+Unfortunately, these bank accounts might not come with the custom spending controls, parental oversight, or feature-filled mobile apps provided by many new debit cards for kids.
 These new apps provide numerous controls over your children’s spending, including spending notifications, limiting where your child can use the card, and even allowing you to quickly lock and unlock the card.
 And in many cases, you simply fund your child’s debit card, so it effectively functions as a prepaid debit card.

 Traditional banks or prepaid debit cards might not allow you to do this beyond keeping the account balance at a certain level.